WanHsuanLin/qArchSearch/readme.md

 ```
 from qArchSearch.search import qArchSearch

-# initiate olsq with depth as objective, in normal mode
+# initiate qArchSearch
-lsqc_solver = OLSQ("depth", "normal")
+arch_searcher = qArchSearch()
 ```

-There are two argument in the constructor of OLSQ: `objective_name` and `mode`.
-- `objective_name`: `"depth"`, `"swap"`, or `"fidelity"`.
-- `mode`:  `"normal"` or `"transition"`.
-The latter stands for TB-OLSQ in the paper, which is usually much faster with little loss of optimality.

-## Setting the device
+## Setting the architecture space

-To perform LSQC, we need to know the connections between the qubits, which is information about the physical device.
+The architecture space is defined by (1) base architecture space, (2) flexible connections, and (3) flexible connection activation constraints

 We are going to use the `setdevice` method.
 In general, there are three ways:
-1. Directly construct a device with some properties.
+1. Directly construct an architecture space with these features.
 2. Use one of the hard-coded devices (including all the devices appeared in the paper).
 3. Use device defined in other packages: refer to later parts of this tutorial on [Cirq](#cirq-interface) and [Qiskit](#qiskit-interface).